dlicht110/compiler-construction/BNFC-installation-java.md

     sudo unzip java-cup-11b.jar

 (`sudo` is only needed if you work in a directory such as `/usr/local/` that needs administrator's rights; you could install the files in your home directory instead.)

+(If you are installing in the Linux subsystem of Windows you might need to do a `sudo apt-get install unzip`.)

 Now, going back to the directory `examples` in the directory `bnfc` downloaded from github, execute